o3de/o3de-jenkins-pipeline/README.md

     - branch: name of the branch used for pipeline deployments
     - cert-arn: This can be an SSL cert created by or imported into AWS Certificate Manager (ACM).
 See **ACM SSL Certificate Setup** below
     - codestar-connection: This grants access to CodePipeline to access the GitHub repo hosting your config files.
 See **CodeStar Connection Setup** below.
+- Optional context values
+    - vpc-id: Provide an ID to use an existing VPC for the Jenkins Server stack instead of creating a new one.

 ##### ACM SSL Certificate Setup